Free Consultation

 Text Us (719) 534-3132

-Denver Excavation Accident Attorney
+Denver Excavation Accident Lawyer

 Excavation and trenching rank among the most dangerous operations in the construction industry.
 In addition to the risk of flooding, one cubic yard of dirt can weigh as much as an automobile.
-If you have been hurt in an excavation accident, contact our Denver excavation accident lawyers at Fang Accident Lawyers right away.
+If you have been hurt in an excavation accident, contact our Denver excavation accident lawyer at Fang Accident Lawyers right away.
 We focus our Denver practice on representing injured people.

 Why Choose Us?